AlerianEmperor/LuxRenderer/README.md

 Lux Render is a rendering system which is capable of rendering high quality, life-like images.
 This project cover most of the content in pbrt v3 and also easier to read.

-To run the project, you only need to download the code and change Scene scn("file_name") to any of the 3d object in models file and use the right look_from, view_direction for each model.
-The code is in perfect condition and use no depedent library.

 # Featuring

 - Unidrectional Path Tracing with NEE.